joshuarossi/DDK/Tone Mapping/README.md

 I haven't done any yet.
 Stay tuned.

-DISCLAIMER:
+# DISCLAIMER:

 I am just learning a lot of this stuff.
+Its possible none of this works, and there are reasons why you have to keep everything in one node.
 This is my idea based on logic and kind of what I see everyone talking about.
 I see a lot of people copying the same input and output transforms, just so they can add one special preferential thing to their DRT, and then people have to kind of take it or leave it, all or nothing.

 Not everyone is able to program their own DRT's, and I think that is a shame, hopefully, by being able to assemble your own, you can get a little closer to taking full control over your image.